-Award letters will be sent as follows:
+Financial Aid packages will be available via your student portal on WebConnect as follows: Current students in the summer prior to the Senior Year

-Current students in the summer prior to the Senior Year New students in the first month of the Fall semester
+New students in the first month of the Fall semester

 7. Please be aware financial aid (Pell Grant and Direct Loan) money is not disbursed for the Fall semester until September.
 The amount of Pell Grant and Direct Loan money that can be disbursed is determined by the Department of Education.